nagy135/subtube/README.md

 touch ~/.config/sxiv/exec/key-handler
 ```

-then add this content to a file
+then add this content to a file  (If this case statement already exists, so just copy 4 lines inside.)

 ```
 #!/bin/bash